-Under the Act on Sales, etc. of Financial Instruments, a customer may claim damages from the providers, etc., of the financial instruments in the event of a violation of the provisions concerning the obligation of explanation and provision of conclusive evaluations.
+Under the Act on Provision of Financial Services, a customer may claim damages from the providers, etc., of the financial instruments in the event of a violation of the provisions concerning the obligation of explanation and provision of conclusive evaluations.
 In this case, the providers, etc. are liable without fault, and the loss of principal is presumed to be the amount of damage incurred to the customer.

-The Installment Sales Act stipulates the cooling-off of individual credit agreements used for Door-to-Door Sales, etc. Furthermore, the act stipulates: the right to rescind the case of conveying false information; that the right to terminate the individual credit contract will be granted in the case of excessive sales; and that consumers are entitled to receive a refund of the advance payment by exercising these rights.
+The Installment Sales Act stipulates the cooling-off of individual credit agreements used for Door-to-Door Sales, etc. Furthermore, the Act stipulates: the right to rescind the case of conveying false information; that the right to cancel the individual credit contract will be granted in the case of excessive sales; and that consumers are entitled to receive a refund of the advance payment by exercising these rights.